julielinx/julielinx.github.io/_posts/2022-08-24-nlp03_vocab_auth_clean_split.md

 ---
-title: "Entry NLP1: Corpus Cleaning with RegEx"
+title: "Entry NLP3: Clean Data and Split into N-grams"
 categories:
   - Blog
 tags:
   - nlp
   - ngrams
 ---
-# Entry NLP3: Clean Data and Split into N-grams

 In the first entry of this series, I figured out how to process the raw files.
 In the second entry, I figured out how to load all files in a directory (even if it has subdirectories) and store the data.

 Now I'm ready to make the analysis case insensitive, remove punctuation and stopwords, and split what's left into n-grams.

 *Side note:* To be fair, I worked on a pretty extensive NLP problem a few years ago.
 I'll be reusing code and logic from that project.

 ```python
 import pandas as pd